larry-lw-chan/GoTi/README.md

 ## How to run...

 ### Via Docker
-Assuming you have Docker running on the host system, just cd into the project directory and type:
+Assuming you have Docker running on the host system, just git clone the project, cd into the project directory and docker-compose up:
 ```
 docker-compose up
 ```